-To ensure the privacy of their data when stored in the cloud, users can choose to encrypt files before exporting them.
-Unfortunately, without additional mechanisms, encrypted data storage makes it impossible to implement server-side deduplication techniques, as two identical files will have different encrypted versions.
-In this thesis, we address the problem of reconciling the need to encrypt data with the advantages of deduplication.
+In this paper, we address the problem of reconciling the need to encrypt data with the advantages of deduplication.
 In particular, we study techniques that achieve this objective while avoiding frequency analysis attacks, i.e., attacks that infer the content of an encrypted file based on how frequently the file is stored and/or accessed.
-We propose a new protocol for assigning encryption keys to files that leverages the use of trusted execution environments to hide the frequency of chunks from the adversary.
+We propose a new protocol for assigning encryption keys to files that leverages the use of trusted execution environments to hide the frequencies of chunks from the adversary.